petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/batch-engine-api-basics-importing-data.md

 ## Get Contents of the Imported Data

 You can retrieve the data you imported with the following cURL and Java commands.
 Replace `1234` with the import task's ID.
+It is then downloaded as a `.zip` file in the current directory.

 ### ImportTaskContent_GET_ById.sh